MC-BA-Bee/GSN-GenshinStudentNumbers/README.md

 	- [v4.42-](#bbb)
 # Introduction
 Want to make the class even more exciting?
 Come and try to draw the card!
+We use about 6 month to creative it, now it is coming !
 # Installation
 ## After v4.5:
 We use .exe to run our program.
 So, you can run it directly on Windows®computer everywhere!
 (Even without Python)